 Instead of focusing on “…but she said she loved me”, I suggest you sit with yourself and re-examine the relationship in totality.
 What were the problems in the relationsip?
 What did she want, need or desire but felt that she was not getting?
 What do you feel that you could have done but didn’t do to make the relationship better?
 Etc.

-If you’re ever going to try to get her back, you’ll need to demonstrate that you “get it”, you have figured out how to make the relationship better and you have what it takes to create a relationship better than the one you had (one she’ll want to come back to).
+If you’re ever going to try to get her back, you’ll need to demonstrate that you “get it”, you have figured out how to make the relationship better and you have what it takes to create a relationship better than the one you had.
+Anything else is a waste of effort, time and energy.